Adaptation to Climate Change through Transboundary Flood Risk Management in the Western Balkans (completed)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2012 to 2018
+Overall term: 2012 to 2022

-The Drin River Basin is home to 1.6 million people in the Western Balkans.
+The Drin River Basin in the Western Balkans is home to 1.6 million people.
 Their lives depend on this system, which provides the resources they need for electricity generation, irrigation, fishing and recreational activities.
 Increasing floods and droughts in the Mediterranean region, and especially in the Western Balkans, will pose ever greater risks to the economy, flora, fauna and human health.

-The project acts in five key areas:
+The project currently acts in three key areas:

 Flood Hazard and Risk Mapping: The project supports partner institutions with technical and methodological expertise for the participatory development of Flood Hazard and Risk Maps in accordance with the EU Floods Directive.